Have you heard about the magic that is a blessingway?

 Like most women, you probably already know what a baby shower is.

-Chances are you have either attended one or had one planned for you in the weeks leading up to an impending birth.
+Chances are you’ve either attended one or had one planned for you before your baby’s birth.

-A Mother Blessing is a beautiful and unique way to honour a mother-to-be, spending time with her, sharing stories, debriefing fears and to instill confidence and strength.
+Blessingway ceremonies are a beautiful and unique way to honour a mother-to-be, spending time with her, sharing stories, debriefing fears and to instil confidence and strength.

 What Happens at a Mother Blessing?